Nobody thinks they will die alone.

 Encountering an enemy ship and the blasters malfunction.
 Coming into the airlock but forgetting the correct sequence to seal it tight.
-Forgetting to triple check the tether and floating off into space.
-Having your crew leave you and ejecting into the void.
+Not triple checking the tether and floating off into space without anyone knowing you're gone.
+Being abandoned by your crew and ejecting into space.

 That one is the worst.
 And most frequent.

 But when I woke up on the sixteenth or seventeenth day, the space dreams stopped.